A1.31: Our house

 The stairs Show

-Il corridoio: The hallway (Italian)
+Il corridoio: the corridor (Italian)

 Il corridoio